calimcginley/emo_app/README.md

-emo_app
+Vibes, emotion mapping
 =======
+A location based, emotion mapping app for the iPhone allowing you to search for the Vibe of your city. by

-Final project of @calimcginley and @sonaharrsion for MSc in Creative Digital Media at DIT, Dublin
+@calimcginley and @sonaharrsion

+for MSc in Creative Digital Media at DIT, Dublin.